syorami/Autoencoders-Variants/README.md

 # Autoencoders-Variants

-This is a repository about Pytorch implementations of different Autoencoders variants on MNIST or CIFAR-10 dataset just for studing so training hyperparameters have not been well-tuned.
+This is a repository about *Pytorch* implementations of different *Autoencoder* variants on *MNIST* or *CIFAR-10* dataset just for studing so training hyperparameters have not been well-tuned.
 The following models are going to be implemented:

 - [x] Fully-connected Autoencoder
 - Convolutional Autoencoder